opendatasoft/ods-documentation-explore-api/source/includes/v2/_odsql.md

 min(population) as min_population # Return min value for population field
 ```

-This function takes a numeric field literal and returns the `min` value this field.
+This function takes a numeric field literal.
+It returns the minimum value (`min`) of this field.

 <div class=“clearfix”></div>